195 km (120 mi.)Percé to Carleton-sur-Mer

 Îles de la Madeleine

-From Carleton-sur-Mer, you can get to the Îles de la Madeleine by driving to Souris, Prince Edward Island (580 km / 360 mi.), and then taking the CTMA ferry (5 hours).
+From Carleton-sur-Mer, you can take a side trip to the Îles de la Madeleine archipelago by driving to Souris, Prince Edward Island (580 km / 360 mi.), and then taking the CTMA ferry (5-hour crossing) to the Islands.

-There are many things to do and see on the Islands!
-Enjoy outdoor activities (hiking, cycling, sea kayaking, kitesurfing, sea excursions), discover local artists and artisans, relax on the beach, savour fresh seafood and much more!
+There are many things to do and see in this region!
+Enjoy outdoor activities (hiking, cycling, sea kayaking, kitesurfing, sea excursions, etc.), discover local artists and artisans, relax on the beach, savour fresh seafood and much more!